vtex-apps/google-import/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+PLEASE NOTE:  Support for Catalog V2 is under development

 # Google Catalog Import

 This app allows VTEX Catalog data to be imported from a spreadsheet on a user's Google Drive.